microsoft/api-guidelines/graph/patterns/alternate-key.md

 Take a look at the `user` resource: while the `id` remains a perfectly valid way to get the resource details, the `mail` address is also an unique property that could be used to identify it.

-While it is still possible to use the OData filter, such as
+While it is still possible to use the `$filter` query parameter, such as

-`https://graph.microsoft.com/v1.0/users?$filter=mail eq 'bob@contoso.com'`, the returned result is wrapped in an array that needs to be unpacked.
+`GET https://graph.microsoft.com/v1.0/users?$filter=mail eq 'bob@contoso.com'`, the returned result is wrapped in an array that needs to be unpacked.

 ## Solution

 ---

-OData offers resource addressing via an alternate key using the same parentheses-style convention as for the canonical key, with one difference: single-part alternate keys MUST specify the key property name to unambiguously determine the alternate key.
+Resource addressing via an alternative key can be achieved using the same parentheses-style convention as for the canonical key, with one difference: single-part alternate keys MUST specify the key property name to unambiguously determine the alternate key.
 (Note: this is a hypothetical sample)

 https://graph.microsoft.com/v1.0/users(0) - Retrieves the employee with ID = 0
 https://graph.microsoft.com/v1.0/users(email='bob@contoso.com') Retrieves the employee with the email matching `bob@contoso.com`